-A question at EADR we get asked frequently by customers who have suffered data loss from a mechanical hard drive is “should I use a Solid State Drive instead?”
+A question at EADR we get asked frequently by customers who have suffered data loss from a mechanical hard disk drive is “should I use a Solid State Drive instead?”
 In the majority of cases for data back-up and storage we would still recommend an external hard drive (mechanical) or if the data volume is small enough, a USB Flash drive.
-So if the customer has just suffered data loss from one mechanical drive, why go down this route again?
+If you have just suffered data loss from one mechanical drive, why go down this route again?
 Why not a solid state drive?